top of page

 A tortoise running a race in the middle of the pack turning into a hare as its running

 You may be working too fast.
 And - ironically - you wouldn't be alone.
-The change makers who hold the vision see it clearly, but there are many others who need to be aligned in order for your vision to properly hit it's tipping point.
+The change makers who hold the vision see it clearly, but there are many others who need to be aligned in order for your vision to properly hit its tipping point.

 While working for an Australian education institution I was smashing through the process: impact analyses, stakeholder assessments, operating model adjustment and alignment.
 Change management tools are so good at summing up the nature of the change and leading to specific action plans that it was clear to me, the change team and the small group of stakeholders we'd engaged in the process.
 We were ready to mobilise.

 Going slower gives more time and space for stakeholders to become familiar with the change through informal channels: corridor conversations, coffee and catch ups.
 And informal conversations often elicit more honest feedback than formal channels.
-It may seem counterintuitive that slowing down to build relationships makes change faster.
+It may seem counterintuitive that slowing down to build relationships makes change management faster.

 Naturally, there's a balance between 'venting' and constructive comment; and this needs to be managed closely.
 But this can be why when we launch comms to our audience we get a lukewarm reception.
 People aren't sure yet how they feel about the change, and they may not fully understand it.